 Home: I live in Fort Collins, Colo.
 For most of my adult life I have lived on Colorado’s rural Western Slope.
 I’ve also lived in the Bay Area, southern Texas, the mid-Atlantic and the Northeast.
 Fun fact: I’ve visited 49 out of the 50 states.

-What I do for fun: I play a lot of soccer.
-I attempt to play ultimate frisbee.
+Play: I swim.
 I run.
-I love backpacking in the mountains, canyons, and desert.
-I cook and can, mostly with local ingredients.
+I mountain bike.
+I love backpacking in the mountains, canyons and desert.
+I cook and pickle and preserve food, mostly with local ingredients.
 I love magazines, and have a New Yorker addiction.
-I have a mild obsession with the following things: plant name etymology, political ecology, infographics, independent music, stop action animation, random movie making, and learning to cook and eat acorns.
+I have been known to dabble in the following: plant name etymology, infographics, stop action animation, foraging and fermentation.